shashwatah/gitwiz/README.md

 ## Prerequisites

-- Git is need to clone repository on your machine.
+- Git is need to clone the repository on your machine.
 - npm is needed to install packages.
 - Node.js is needed to run GitWiz.